ibioChile/LarrondoLab/Pipelines/Freebayes-Gatk SNPs detection.md

 # Freebayes-GATK SNPs detection

 This pipeline uses short sequencing reads to detect genomic variants (insertions, deletions and SNPs) in genome.
+Here, we combine the output of two known variant callers, freebayes and GATK, to generate a conservative list of variants.
 This specific example evaluates variants in two strains (A & B) of Neuropora crassa.

-## Create conda environment to run the rest of programs.
+## Create conda environment to run the rest of programs

 ```
 conda create neurospora